Self-Sovereign Identity and eIDAS 2.0: An Analysis of Control, Privacy, and Legal Implications: Assessing eIDAS 2.0 Against SSI Criteria

-The regulation is unambiguous regarding this property: an EUDIW and its associated services are not considered fully valid unless the user obtains a Person Identification Data (PID) from a designated provider that meets the required high LoA.
-According to the ARF, these providers are the same organizations that currently issue official identity documents and electronic identity means, which can also be EUDIW providers, because art 7(d) \footnotemark{} reserves the right to take into account only PIDs that were assigned by member states (or bodies accredited and designated by them) and to limit each user to one unique PID\footnotemark{}.
-Another bottleneck resides with EUDIW instances and their providers, a EUDIW provider holds the responsibility of assuring the overall validity and security of each instance, this is conceptualized in the ARF in a WUA to verify that the provider still trusts this instance.
+A potential risk resides with EUDIW instances and their providers, a EUDIW provider holds the responsibility of assuring the overall validity and security of each instance, this is conceptualized in the ARF in a WUA to verify that the provider still trusts this instance.
 This centralized approach proposed in the ARF indeed presents effective risk management, in accordance with Art.
-5e(1-2) \footnotemark{}, such as minimizing damage when instances are compromised rather than disabling the whole wallet service app.
-However, not only the management of all these instances is a difficult task and might cause scalability issues, misusage of the ability to selectively deny access to an EUDIW without decentralization and public transparency makes the proposal less and less conform with the principle of existence and the right of representation \footnotemark{} \footnotemark{}.
-This means that, under the ARF, both Emma and David must obtain a valid PID from the competent authority in their Member State to access and use the EUDIW, which will likely be linked to a notified eID in accordance with Recital (29) \footnotemark{} if they have LoA high, or other transitional external secure methods.
+5e(1-2)\footnotemark{}, such as minimizing damage when instances are compromised rather than disabling the whole wallet service app.
+However, not only the management of all these instances is a difficult task and might cause scalability issues, misusage of the ability to selectively deny access to an EUDIW without decentralization and public transparency marks an architectural conformity gap with the principle of existence and the right of representation \footnotemark{} \footnotemark{}.
+This means that, under the ARF, both Emma and David must obtain a valid PID from the competent authority in their Member State to access and use the EUDIW, which will likely be linked to a notified eID in accordance with Recital (29)\footnotemark{} if they have LoA high, or other transitional external secure methods.